columbia-it/django-jsonapi-training/docs/preparing.md

 ### Development Environment Setup

-Most all steps on macOS will be doing using the Unix shell.
+Most all steps on macOS will be performed using the Unix shell.
 Open the "Terminal" application for this.

 #### Homebrew